stdlib-js/google-summer-of-code/README.md

 1. Read through the project [contributing guide][stdlib-contributing] to learn how to start developing [stdlib][stdlib].
 1. Create a [GitHub account][github-create-account], if you do not already have one.
 1. Submit **at least** one patch to [stdlib][stdlib].
 All applications which are not accompanied by at least one patch to stdlib will be **rejected**.
 Instructions as to how to fulfill the [patch requirement](#patch-requirement) are described below.
+1. Create **at least** one demo, tutorial, how-to guide, and/or showcase using [stdlib][stdlib].
+All applications which are not accompanied by at least one example usage will be **rejected**.
+Instructions on how to fulfill the [showcase requirement](#showcase-requirement) are described below.
 1. Review our [list of ideas][stdlib-gsoc-ideas] to see if you find a project which excites you.
 If you'd like to submit your own idea, that is fine; just be sure to propose your idea to stdlib mentors first! **Unsolicited, undiscussed ideas are less likely to get accepted.**
 1. Develop your application, making sure to follow the [application template][stdlib-gsoc-application-template].
 We strongly suggest opening an [issue][stdlib-gsoc-application-template] which describes your project using the [application issue template][stdlib-gsoc-application-template].
 Doing so allows individuals who are not on the [GSoC website][gsoc] to review your application and provide feedback.
-1. **The application deadline is April 2, 18:00 UTC.** You are **strongly** advised to submit your application well in advance of the deadline.
+1. **The application deadline is April 8, 18:00 UTC.** You are **strongly** advised to submit your application well in advance of the deadline.
 Google will **not** accept late applications for any reason.
 You will be able to edit your application up until the deadline, so, if you have a draft, submit it early and continue to update it as time allows.

 Please remember that all applications **must** go through Google's application system and you **MUST SUBMIT YOUR APPLICATION ON GOOGLE'S WEBSITE**.
 If you do not submit your application on the [GSoC website][gsoc], we **cannot** accept your application.